 Disclaimer: The US Wildfire – Current’ overlay is updated daily as new data is made available by the USGS, but many fire boundaries will be out of date or incorrect, and recent fires may not have been added yet.
 Use of this map layer for any purpose is at your own risk, and Trailbehind Inc (maker of Gaia GPS) is not responsible for any actions you take based on the information contained in any map.

-The ‘US Wildfires – Current’ overlay can be used whenever you have an internet connection and gets updated daily by the USGS.
+You’ll find the “US Wildfires – Current” overlay in the Feature/Weather Overlays category of the map manger.
+It can be used whenever you have an internet connection and gets updated daily by the USGS.
 Reference the map before leaving home to check for actively burning wildfires.

 Layer the ‘US Wildfire – Current’ overlay atop any of your favorite map sources, like Gaia Topo, USGS Topo, or USFS 2016.
 You can use this information to follow up with the local rangers station for closures and trail conditions in the area.